A cancer diagnosis brings with it a whole new vocabulary. It also brings a lot of numbers to interpret.

 - Statistics are just estimates, which are based on large groups of people not on your specific cancer diagnosis.
 They help provide a general idea of survival rates, but can’t be used to predict what will actually happen to you.

 - You (your age, family history, and overall health) and your cancer (its type, location, stage, and when it was diagnosed) are unique.
-Talk with your oncologist or your cancer care team about survival rates for your specific medical condition.
+Talk with your oncologist or your cancer care team about survival rates for your specific type of cancer and individual situation.

 - Five-year survival rates are just that — five years old.
-Treatment advances are continually improving outcomes, but many of the latest innovations are not yet reflected in cancer survival rates.
+Cancer treatment advances are continually improving outcomes; therefore, many of the latest treatment innovations are not yet reflected in cancer survival rates.

-And remember, these statistics are only one factor in making your treatment decision.
+And remember, these statistics are only one factor in making your individual cancer treatment decision.
 Be sure to discuss all of the aspects of your diagnosis and health history that play a part in your cancer care with your cancer care team.